Chia Seed Oatmeal

 This chia seed oatmeal is even more filling than regular oatmeal.
 The chia seeds expand in your stomach, making you feel full for longer.
 I love to have this breakfast when I know I have a busy morning ahead of me.

 This is a basic recipe for chia overnight oats, and it can be dressed up with some add-ins in the morning.
-I like to add berries or bananas and walnuts.
+I like to add raspberries, strawberries, and bananas along with walnuts or almonds.
 A drizzle of peanut butter and a few coconut flakes are delicious, too.

-This recipe generates fairly large servings.
+This recipe serves four, and it generates fairly large servings.
 You can divide the oatmeal into smaller jars if you don’t have a big appetite in the morning.

 This recipe is for overnight oats, but you can make chia seed oatmeal with regular stove top oatmeal, too.
 I like to cook the oats according to the package directions, then stir in the chia seeds.
 Let them soak into the oatmeal while it cools.